aiven/devportal/docs/products/redis/howto/configure-acl-permissions.rst

 Reset password
 `````````````````
-1. In the **Users** tab, locate the user you want to reset the password and select the ellipses next to their row.
+1. Select **Users** from the left sidebar, locate the user you want to reset the password and select the ellipses next to their row.
 2. Select **Reset password** from the drop-down menu.
 3. Confirm the password reset by selecting **Reset** on the confirmation screen.

 Edit ACL rules
 ```````````````
-1. In the **Users** tab, locate the user you want to edit ACL rules and select the ellipses next to their row.
+1. Select **Users** from the left sidebar, locate the user you want to edit ACL rules and select the ellipses next to their row.
 2. Select **Edit ACL rules** from the drop-down menu.
 3. Make the desired changes to the ACL rules on the **Edit access control** screen.
 4. Select the **Save**  to apply the modifications.

 Duplicate user
 ```````````````
-1. In the **Users** tab, locate the user you want to duplicate and select the icon next to their row.
+1. Select **Users** from the left sidebar, locate the user you want to duplicate and select the icon next to their row.
 2. Select **Duplicate user** from the options in the drop-down menu.
 3. Enter a name for the new user in the **Duplicate user** screen.
 4. Click on the **Add user** button to create a duplicate user.